silverscreen/silverscreen.github.io/_posts/2020-05-24-VMware-and-ESXCLI.md

 comments: false
 ---

+**Disclaimer** All **IP addresses** have been modified and are therefore not representational of real life.

 An ESXi server can be managed via SSH, this means bypassing the graphical interface.
 Sometimes you may need to change configuration or require some information which the GUI doesn't provide, in which case the CLI is what you need.

-Here are some ESXCLI commands:
+Here are some ESXCLI commands to demonstrate how you can interact with an ESXi host at SHELL level:

 ```bash
 [root@cactus-uk-far-mon:~] esxcli system version get